 Using a "Completely Automated Public Turing test to tell Computers and Humans Apart" (better known as CAPTCHA) is touted as one of the best ways to prevent incoming spam on any sort of public facing submission to your system.
 This presents a challenge to anyone submitting a ticket before they are able to successfully submit.
 In many cases, this will outright stop any attempts to abuse your system.

 Within Support, this is natively supported, through the use of Google's ReCAPTCHA.
+This feature is enabled by default.

 It's highly recommended to implement a CAPTCHA solution on any public facing submission page, to deter abuse.
 If you're concerned about deterring customers, you may want to consider invisible reCAPTCHA or similar solutions.